 How to Apply:

-For instructions on how to upload documents, please visit the university's guide here.
+For further instructions on how to apply, please visit the university's guide here.

 **Please note that the application portfolio cannot be uploaded, and instead must be submitted in a bound, paper form directly to IIT College of Architecture at the address below.

 Please send all application materials to: